The Rainbow Bridge ultimate photo guide

 • Ferries and other vessels

-• Harumi Passenger Ship Terminal (now closed)
+• Harumi Passenger Ship Terminal (now demolished)

 • Odaiba beachfront